jad-nasser/from-excel-to-relational-database-converter/README.md

 You can click the "Back" button to go to the previous page and select another Excel file

 Click the "Browse" button and a file chooser will apear, choose the location you need the queries file to be created, then type any name you need for that file and click "save" button in the file chooser.
-In our example we select named the file "result.sql".
+In our example we named the file "result.sql".

 After clicking the save button wait few second and if the Excel file data is in a good form a message box will appear above the page that says "The file successfully created".